Updated: 2 hours ago

 Seed - Convertible Note With a Discount and Valuation Cap

 Six months after closing the Pre-Seed round, the company launched the first commercial version of its product.
-User growth numbers were initially solid, and the company enjoyed impressive revenue growth numbers.
+User growth numbers were initially very strong and the company enjoyed impressive revenue growth numbers.
 However, both metrics recently stagnated at $80K in monthly revenues and total paid users at 1,000.
 After testing their product, the founders have a hypothesis for a product change to reinvigorate their early success.
-To fund the pivot (new talent hires, technology investments, etc.), the founders once again approach the investment community.
+In order to fund the pivot (new talent hires, technology investments, etc.), the founders once again approach the investment community.
 This time, they are raising $1M through convertible notes with a $10M valuation cap and a 15% discount.
 These notes will convert on a pre-money basis based on provisions in the term sheet.
 After closing the round, the company’s cap table and debt picture look as follows.
 Because equity has yet to be offered, the SAFE investors from the Pre-Seed round still have not seen their investment convert to equity.

 Series A - Priced Round

 The product changes were a huge hit.
 Paid users exploded as well as monthly revenue growth.
 However, BookFace launched a competing product.
 GiGline is confident they offer a superior product, but the team fears the threat of competition from such a large incumbent.
 Also, the team wants to expand its product into new, overseas markets.
-To rapidly scale, the team initiates a priced round to raise $10M at a $50M pre-money valuation.
+In order to rapidly scale, the team initiates a priced round to raise $10M at a $50M pre-money valuation.
 The company is selling two million shares at $5.00 apiece.
 The company is also initiating an option pool in this round.
 The option pool will be 15% fully diluted post-money.
 This means that after the round is closed, 15% of the company will be set aside in an option pool for employees.
 Because this is a priced round and the first time a valuation has been attached to the company, it triggers the SAFE and convertible note conversions to equity.
 The conversion will be based on the $50M pre-money valuation since both were pre-money.
-We will first walk through the SAFE conversion, then the convertible note conversion, and finally, the calculation of the option pool.
+We will first walk through the SAFE conversion, then the convertible note conversion, and finally the calculation of the option pool.

 GiGline will issue preferred stock to the SAFE holders based on the valuation cap or the discount rate.
 Which one applies depends on which yields a lower price per share for the investor and thus greater percent ownership of the company.
 We will calculate the share price using both the $5M valuation cap and the 15% discount to see which offers the lower share price.